alemar11/ios-watchos-tvos-macos-resources/README.md

 * [ASCollectionView](https://github.com/apptekstudios/ASCollectionView) - A SwiftUI collection view with support for custom layouts, preloading, and more. `SwiftUI`
 * [AZCollectionView](https://github.com/AfrozZaheer/AZCollectionViewController)
 * [BouncyLayout](https://github.com/roberthein/BouncyLayout) - BouncyLayout is a collection view layout that makes your cells bounce.
+* [CalendarHeatmap](https://github.com/Zacharysp/CalendarHeatmap) - CalendarHeatmap is a calendar based heatmap which presenting a time series of data points in colors, inspired by Github contribution chart, and written in Swift.
 * [CarLensCollectionViewLayout](https://github.com/netguru/CarLensCollectionViewLayout) - An easy-to-use Collection View Layout for card-like animation.
 * [ChainPageCollectionView](https://github.com/jindulys/ChainPageCollectionView) - A custom View with two level chained collection views and fancy transition animation.
 * [Changeset](https://github.com/osteslag/Changeset) - Minimal edits from one collection to another.